Dylan-Trevor-Rowe/Sickest-Minds-/README.md

 ## Installation
 This app was created with create-react-app.
 Dependencies: npm

-Clone the repo by running git clone in the terminal. git clone git@github.com:Dylan-Trevor-Rowe/Sickest-Minds-.git (the full comand to paste)
+Clone the repo by running git clone in the terminal.

+git clone git@github.com:Dylan-Trevor-Rowe/Sickest-Minds-.git (the full command to paste)

 Run cd Sickest-Minds- to move into the project repo Run npm install to set up the react app
 If you don't already have json-server, run npm install json-server